freeradical13/freeradical13.github.io/index.md

 [Soil][] is a part of land that usually has nutrients, minerals, water, gases, and organic matter.
 Soil forms from the weathering of rock, the remains of dead organisms (called [humus][]), and other organic material.
 [Topsoil][] is the uppermost layer of soil that has the highest concentration of organic matter.
 The most fertile topsoils are called [loams][].
 [Vegetation][] is a group of plants that cover soil.

 Plant [roots][] are organs that lie below soil and absorb water and minerals and anchor the plant into the soil.
 [Taproots][] have a single root extension into the soil while others are branched.
 Some roots have root hairs to increase surface area to acquire resources.
 Others without root hairs have a symbiotic relationship with attached bacteria to increase surface area to acquire resources.
 Rooted plants help an area avoid [erosion][] which is the removal of soil due to physical processes.
-Roots use [cation exchange][] by acidifying the solution with H<sup>+</sup> which displace mineral cations in the soil which the roots then absorb.
+Roots use [cation exchange][] by acidifying the solution with H<sup>+</sup> which displaces mineral cations in the soil which the roots then absorb.
 [Phytoremediation][] is the use of certain plants (e.g. alpine pennycress) that extract harmful minerals for disposal.

 Plant [shoots][] are everything above ground.
 The plant [stem][] lies above the soil (in general) and supports photosynthetic organs.
 Growth mostly occurs at the terminal tip called the [apical bud][].
 An [axillary bud][] may create a lateral branch, thorn, or flower.

 [Branches][] are stem-like appendages that grow from the stem and hold leaves to the light and transport water and nutrients between the roots and leaves.

 Plant [leaves][] are organs that project from branches and perform photosynthesis.
-The lower epidermis of leaves includes [stomata][] (singular stoma) which are openings that allow diffusion of Carbon Dioxide, Oxygen, and water vapor into the cell.
+The lower epidermis of leaves includes [stomata][] (singular stoma) which are openings that allow diffusion of Carbon Dioxide, Oxygen, and water vapor into and out of the leaf.
 The arrangement of leaves on a stem is called [phyllotaxy][].

 [Guard cells][] open stomata during the day to allow in Carbon Dioxide for photosynthesis and close at night to limit transpiration which is the process of water evaporation in plants.
 Water in a leaf exerts pressure called [turgor pressure][] causing the swelling or clamping down of the stomata to regulate their size.
 The guard cell includes blue-light receptors which open Potassium ion channels when exposed to blue-light in the day and let in Potassium ions and thus water flows into the guard cells to follow its osmotic gradient.